Burnboi1/ManifestoOfTheHighResonant/README.md

 This is a work-in-progress copy of the Manifesto of the High Resonant.
 It will continue to be updated until I feel that it is finished.
 The contents you will need to get started with the lore of The Great Hush is in the most current version of the manifesto.

+There are other works being created by myself to promote the group, however this will not be shared until later on.